brainhack-vandy/projects/rage.md

 ## GOALS FOR THE BRAINHACK VANDERBILT

-Goal 1: Determine if dual regression on matlab gives similar results of FSL dual regression.
-Level of difficulty 1-2 Goal 2: Determine how resting state networks change across age.
+1. Determine if dual regression on matlab gives similar results of FSL dual regression.
+Level of difficulty 1-2
+2. Determine how resting state networks change across age.
 Level of difficulty 3

 ### Link to the Project